remix-run/remix/docs/guides/single-fetch.md

   }
   ```

+Note: It is _not_ recommended to use `defineLoader`/`defineAction` for externally-accessed resource routes that need to return specific `Response` instances.
+It's best to just stick with `loader`/`LoaderFunctionArgs` for these cases.

 #### Response Stub and Resource Routes

 Ad discussed above, the `headers` export is deprecated in favor of a new [`response` stub][responsestub] passed to your `loader` and `action` functions.
 This is somewhat confusing in resource routes, though, because you get to return the _actual_ `Response` - there's no real need for a "stub" concept because there's no merging results from multiple loaders into a single Response: